xtrella/aluvia-playwright/README.md

 ## 🛠️ How It Works

-- On navigation (`page.goto`), if a retryable error occurs, the wrapper fetches a new proxy from Aluvia and relaunches the browser/page with the new proxy.
-- All page events are mirrored to ensure listeners remain functional after a proxy switch.
-- The wrapper is transparent: you interact with Playwright as usual.
+1. You call `page.goto(url)` as usual.
+2. If Playwright throws an error matching `ALUVIA_RETRY_ON`, the wrapper:

+   - Requests a fresh proxy from the Aluvia API.
+   - Relaunches the browser using that proxy.
+   - Re-binds your existing page events and retries the navigation.

+3. If the retry also fails, it backs off (with jitter) and tries again, up to `ALUVIA_MAX_RETRIES`.

+All of this happens automatically - you keep the same page object reference and your event listeners still work.

-## 📚 API Reference
+## 📚 API Notes

-This package exports the Playwright API, with all browser types patched for proxy and retry logic.
-All standard Playwright methods are available.

-### Patched Playwright API

-All Playwright browser types (`chromium`, `firefox`, `webkit`) are patched:
+This package re-exports the standard Playwright API but overrides the browser launch methods:

 - `chromium.launch()`
 - `firefox.launch()`
 - `webkit.launch()`

-All contexts and pages created from these browsers will automatically use Aluvia proxies and retry logic.
+Every page or context created from these browsers automatically uses the retry + proxy logic.
+There are no new public methods - you use Playwright exactly as before.

-#### Navigation Retry Logic

-- `page.goto(url)` will retry up to `ALUVIA_MAX_RETRIES` times if errors match any substring in `ALUVIA_RETRY_ON`.
-- On retry, a new proxy is fetched from Aluvia and the browser/page is relaunched.
-- All page events are mirrored to the new page, so listeners remain functional.

-#### Environment Variables

-See [Environment Variables](#️-environment-variables) above for details.

 ## 📦 Requirements

 - Node.js >= 16
 - Playwright
 - Aluvia API key

+## 🧩 About Aluvia

+[Aluvia](https://www.aluvia.io/) provides real mobile proxy networks for developers and data teams, built for web automation, testing, and scraping with real device IPs.

 ## 📄 License